AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-16-build-tags.md

 There are further predefined build tags.
 For example, you can use `unix` if your code targets any Unix or Unix-like operating system such as Linux.

 These tags are used to tailor code for specific environment(s).
-For example, you may only have a features that work on Linux.
+For example, you may have a feature that only works on Linux.

 A less common need is to target specific processors (architectures).
-Generally, this sort of stuff is handled for you by the standard library, but, as an example, you might be implementing a new communications protocol and need to allow for the order of bits of an integer (so called endianness) which depends on the architecture.
+Generally, this sort of stuff is handled by the standard library, but, as an example, you might be implementing a new communications protocol and need to allow for the order of bits of an integer (so called endianness) which depends on the architecture.

-A common use (as in the Go standard library) is to implement alternative implementations to handle differences between operating systems.
-In other words, you build separate executeables for different targets by cross-compiling for different operating systems and/or architectures by setting the **GOOS** and **GOARCH** environment variables.
+A common use (as in the Go standard library) is to use alternative implementations to handle differences between operating systems.
+In other words, you build separate executables for different targets by cross-compiling for different operating systems and/or architectures by setting the **GOOS** and **GOARCH** environment variables.

 You can combine tags, for example to target one specific operating system and architecture like this: